Froggetable/CSC385-Sleeping-TA/README.md

 assignment are provided below.

 The Students and the TA

-Using Pthreads (Section 4.4.1), begin by creating n studentswhere each student will run as a separate thread.
+Using Pthreads (Section 4.4.1), begin by creating n students where each student will run as a separate thread.
 The TA will run as a separate thread as well.
-Student threads will alternate between programming for a period of time and seeking help fromthe TA.
-If the TAis available, they will obtain help.Otherwise, they will either sit in a chair in the hallway or, if no chairs are available, will resume programming and will seek help at a later time.
+Student threads will alternate between programming for a period of time and seeking help from the TA.
+If the TA is available, they will obtain help.Otherwise, they will either sit in a chair in the hallway or, if no chairs are available, will resume programming and will seek help at a later time.
 If a student arrives and notices that the TA is sleeping, the student must notify the TA using a